FarmBot-Docs/farmbot-genesis/v1.1/Reference-Docs/bill-of-materials/electronics-and-wiring.md

 ---
 title: "Electronics and Wiring"
 slug: "electronics-and-wiring"
-excerpt: "Tech specs, prices, quantities, and recommended suppliers for the electronics and wiring in FarmBot Genesis"
+description: "Tech specs, prices, quantities, and recommended suppliers for the electronics and wiring in FarmBot Genesis"
 ---

 * toc